-A computer-generated, random lottery drawing chooses selectees for Diversity Visas.
-The visas are distributed among six geographic regions, with a greater number of visas going to regions with lower historical rates of immigration to the United States, and with no visas going to nationals of countries sending more than 50,000 immigrants to the U.S. over the past five years.
-Within each region, no single country may receive more than seven percent of the total available Diversity Visas in any one year.
+The annual DV program makes visas available to persons meeting the simple, but strict, eligibility requirements.
+A computer-generated, random drawing chooses selectees for diversity visas.
+The visas are distributed among six geographic regions, with a greater number of visas going to regions with lower rates of immigration, and with no visas going to nationals of countries sending more than 50,000 immigrants to the United States over the period of the past five years.
+No single country may receive more than seven percent of the available diversity visas in any one year.

 For DV-2016, natives of the following countries are not eligible to apply because the countries sent more than 50,000 immigrants to the United States in the previous five years:

 Bangladesh, Brazil, Canada, China (mainland-born), Colombia, the Dominican Republic, Ecuador, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, the Philippines, South Korea, the United Kingdom (excluding Northern Ireland) and its dependent territories, and Vietnam.

 A “native” ordinarily means someone born within a particular country, regardless of the individual's current country of residence or nationality.
 Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.

 The Department of State implemented the electronic registration system beginning with DV-2005 in order to make the diversity visa process more efficient and secure.
 We utilize special technology and other means to identify those who commit fraud for the purposes of illegal immigration or those who submit multiple entries.